GSMA-CPAS/BWRP-common-adapter/api/doc/Apis/SignatureApi.md

 <a name="createUsageSignature"></a>
 # **createUsageSignature**
-> SignatureResponse createUsageSignature(contractId, usageId, body)
+> UsageSignatureResponse createUsageSignature(contractId, usageId, body)